By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Stomach sleepers need a firmer surface to prevent the hips from sinking and curving the spine.
 The Saatva Firm (8/10) is the most appropriate option in this comparison.
 The Leesa Original at medium (5-6/10) is too soft for most stomach sleepers and may cause discomfort over time.
 Recommendation: Saatva Firm for stomach sleepers.
 Leesa is not well-suited for this position.

 Combination sleepers change positions throughout the night and need a mattress that responds quickly when they move.
-The Saatva's coil system makes repositioning easy, there is no heavy sinking feeling that slows you down.
-The Leesa's foam layers provide more resistance to movement, making repositioning slightly less effortless.
+The Saatva's coil system makes repositioning easy, no heavy sinking that slows you down.
+The Leesa's foam layers provide more resistance to movement.
 Recommendation: Saatva Luxury Firm for most combination sleepers.

 Heavier sleepers compress foam layers more quickly and need a mattress that holds its support level over time.
 The Saatva Firm is the appropriate choice, the dual-coil system provides durable support regardless of weight.
-The Leesa Original may compress too much at heavier weights and will soften more quickly over time.
+The Leesa Original may compress too much at heavier weights and will soften more quickly.
 Recommendation: Saatva Firm.
 Leesa is not designed for sleepers consistently above 230 lbs.

-Lighter sleepers do not compress mattresses enough to activate the coil systems fully on firmer models.
-The Saatva Plush Soft is the appropriate choice here.
+Lighter sleepers do not compress mattresses enough to fully activate coil systems on firmer models.
+The Saatva Plush Soft is the appropriate choice.
 The Leesa Original's medium feel may actually feel firm to lighter sleepers who need more cradling.
 Recommendation: Saatva Plush Soft; Leesa as a budget alternative for those who already prefer the foam feel.

 The Saatva Classic is the right choice if any of the following apply: